 Certain questions will also come up even when there is no loss to recover and normal risk is used.
 Questions such as the right time to setup a trade, the expiration time to choose, whether or not to rollover or double an investment, etc, are also questions that border on trading psychology.

 Understanding the true risks in a binary options trade

-If you look at the numbers, you will see that the chances of winning or losing money in a binary options trade are 50:50.
+If you look at the numbers and options it may seem at first glance that the chances of winning or losing money in a binary options trade are 50:50.
 However, there is actually more to lose in a binary options trade than there is to win.
 Payouts are not usually 100% in a typical Up/Down trade.
 If you are lucky, you will probably get a payout of 90% of your investment amount, but the average is between 75% and 80%.
-In contrast, in a losing trade, you will lose all your money.
+In contrast, in a losing trade, you will lose all your money, that is 100% of your traded amount.
 Even the use of the loss return function diminishes the payout you will get in a successful trade, even as it returns some of the invested capital in the event of a losing trade.

 Therefore, risk management will entail studying the numbers in more detail and knowing exactly what strategies to use so that the numbers are skewed in your favour.
 For instance, $100 invested in three losing trades equates to a $300 loss, but it has to take 4 winning trades with the same investment to secure this lost amount as profit.
 Therefore only trades which have a great chance of success should be applied to your trading account.

 We use the example of Alcoa to illustrate this.